High-dimensional separability for one- and few-shot learning: Discussion

 Data in postlclassical world are rarefied.
 At the same time, values of regular functionals on data are concentrated near their median values \cite{GianMilman2000,Vershynin2018}.
-Combinations of these properties produce `blessing of dimensionality' \cite{Donoho2000,Kainen1997,Levy1951}.
+Combinations of these properties produce the `blessing of dimensionality' \cite{Donoho2000,Kainen1997,Levy1951}.
 The most important manifestation of these effects for applied data analysis beyond the central limit theorem are quasiorthogonality \cite{Kurkova1993,KainenKurkova2020,GorbTyuProSof2016} and stochastic separation theorems \cite{GorbanTyukinNN2017,Grechuk2021}.
-These results give the theoretical backgrounds for construction of new type of intellectual devices, correctors of AI systems.
-In this paper, we presented a new family of stochastic separation theorems for fine-grained data distributions with different geometry of clusters (Sec.~\ref{StochFineGrain}).
-These results allowed us to develop the multi-correctors of multidimensional AI with a granular distribution of errors.
+These results give the theoretical backgrounds for creation of intellectual devices of a new type: correctors of AI systems.
+In this paper, we presented a new family of stochastic separation theorems for fine-grained data distributions with different geometry of clusters (Section~\ref{StochFineGrain}).
+These results enable development of multi-correctors for multidimensional AI with a granular distribution of errors.
 On real data, such correctors showed better performance than simple correctors.

-Various versions of multi-correctors that provide fast and reversible correction of AI errors should be supplemented by the special operation of interiorization of corrections.
-Accumulation of many corrections will. step by step, spend the blessing of dimensionality resource: after implementing elementary corrections, the probability of success of new correctors decreases, which can be considered as accumulation of technical debt.
-In psychology, interiorization is the process of making skills, attitudes, thoughts, and knowledge an integrated part of one's own being.
-For large legacy AI systems, interiorization of corrections means the supervising re-training of the system, where the complex ``legacy system+multi-corrector'' acts as a supervisor and labels the data, while the system itself learns by assimilating the fast flow of generated data.
+Various versions of multi-correctors that provide fast and reversible correction of AI errors should be supplemented by an additional special operation of interiorisation of corrections.
+Accumulation of many corrections will, step by step, spend the blessing of dimensionality resource: after implementing elementary corrections, the probability of success for new correctors may decrease.
+This can be considered as accumulation of technical debt.
+In psychology, interiorisation is the process of making skills, attitudes, thoughts, and knowledge an integrated part of one's own being.
+For large legacy AI systems, interiorisation of corrections means the supervising retraining of the system.
+Here a complex ``legacy system+multi-corrector'' acts as a supervisor and labels the data, while the system itself learns by assimilating the fast flow of generated data.